ubilabs/axidraw/README.md

 To create your own drawings you should start with the high level `Plotter` class from [/src/lib/plot-coords.js].

-See [/src/draw-lorenz.js] and [/html/draw-lorenz.html](https://github.com/ubilabs/axidraw/blob/master/html/draw-lorenz.html) for a basic example. _Note:_ This will require some basic HTML tags (such as a preview SVG) and styles.
-The final paper size is 496x700 pixel and is equal to the DIN A6 paper format.
+See [/src/draw-lorenz.js] and [/html/draw-lorenz.html] for a basic example. _Note:_ This requires some bolierplate HTML tags (such as a `#preview` SVG) and styles.
+The final paper size is 496x700 pixel and equal to the DIN A6 paper format.

 Basic JavaScript outline: